MemphizMk/Gemtest/content/posts/full-blog-post/index.md

 ---
-title: Full Blog Post Example
+title: Is FreeFire the next big thing?
 cover: ./ff677-16092432594275-800.jpg
 date: 2020-12-01
 description: All the usual blog post.